-Impacts were assessed at the Caza level, focusing on the representative primary roads, for all activities under the scope of work, and worst-case scenario impacts were considered.
+Impacts were assessed at the Caza level, with focus on the representative roads for Zahle Caza, for all activities under the scope of work, and worst-case scenario impacts were considered.

-Environmental impacts are expected to be localized and moderate.
-Moreover, given that the project aims to upgrade existing roads, environmental impacts are mainly limited to dust emissions and degradation of soil and water quality, if activities were not managed properly.
-Despite the temporary and localized nature of routine maintenance works, dust and odor emissions are expected to be high during works execution.
-Potential impacts on water and soil quality along assessed roads due to potential accidental spillages and contaminated storm water runoff, are expected to be of low significance (very limited stretches of roads lie on karstic formation e.g. B1P1).
-For road sections where the subsurface has a high transmissivity and is sensitive in terms of contamination, care should be taken, and activities (including waste management) should be closely monitored to avoid groundwater contamination.
+Environmental impacts are expected to be localized, moderate and given that the project aims to upgrade existing roads, environmental impacts are mainly limited to dust emissions and degradation of soil and water quality, if activities were not managed properly.
+More specifically, despite the temporary and localized nature of routine maintenance works, dust and odor emissions are expected to be high during works execution.
+Moreover, potential impacts on water and soil quality along assessed roads due to potential accidental spillages and contaminated storm water runoff, are expected to be of low significance (very limited roads/or road segments lie on karstic formation).
+Yet, for road sections where the subsurface has a high transmissivity and is sensitive in terms of contamination, care should be taken, and activities (including waste management) should be closely monitored to avoid groundwater contamination.
 In addition to the expected temporary disturbance of the natural ecosystems (dust accumulation on roadside vegetation, noise pollution, increase in traffic, and accidental spills with subsequent ecosystem impairment), direct destruction of vegetation and population might occur if wastes (e.g., excavated materials) were directly discharged into the roadside ecosystems.
-Special care is needed when the adjacent habitats to roads involve pine forests or pine-oak mixed stands.
+Special care is needed when adjacent habitats involve rivers (i.e. to protect remaining adapted species).
+The project should not further affect degraded ecosystems adjacent to roads that will be maintained.

-Potential social risks related to the project include (a) labor influx (in case the Contractor didn't recruit labor from the surrounding community), (b) potential risk of labor induced Sexual Harassment (SH) towards female workers and Sexual Exploitation and Abuse (SEA) towards women in the surrounding community; (c) potential risk of child labor; (d) poor labor conditions, (e) dissatisfaction with job allocation; (f) risk of under-participation or underemployment of women; (g) nuisance, traffic disturbance and temporary obstruction of access routes to sensitive receptors (e.g., obstruction of access to residential units and shops and dust accumulation on nearby receptors/receiving environment).
-Specifically, the impact assessment indicates that GBV risk (SEA/SH) is high due to the close proximity of human settlements to Baabda primary roads and highway.
-Similarly, traffic disturbance is expected to be significant on the highway.
-Consequently, risk of traffic-related accidents and injuries to workers and local communities are expected to be significant, if adequate precautions, control measures, and a proper Traffic Management Plan (including a special TMP for highways) are not implemented.
+Potential social risks related to the project include (a) labor influx (in case the Contractor didn't recruit labor from the surrounding community), (b) potential risk of labor induced Sexual Harassment (SH) towards female workers and Sexual Exploitation and Abuse (SEA) towards women in the surrounding community; (c) potential risk of child labor; (d) poor labor conditions, (e) dissatisfaction with job allocation; (f) risk of under-participation or underemployment of women; (g) nuisance, traffic disturbance and temporary obstruction of access routes to sensitive receptors (e.g., obstruction of access to residential units, shops and dust accumulation on nearby receptors/receiving environment including agricultural lands).
+Specifically, the impact assessment indicates that Gender Based Violence (GBV) risk (SEA/SH) is high due to the close proximity of human settlements to Zahle primary roads.
+Similarly, traffic disturbance is expected to be significant knowing specifically on Highways (e.g. Road Z0).
+Consequently, risk of trafficrelated accidents and injuries to workers and local communities are expected to be significant, if adequate precautions, control measures, and a proper Traffic Management Plan (including a special TMP for highways) are not implemented.
 TMP shall be implemented, as first stage before starting works.
-For example, when executing works on highways including the repair of joints, the traffic shall be diverted to the edge lanes or to service lanes in a safe manner, ensuring the continuity of traffic circulation with an acceptable flow.
+For example, when executing works on highways, the traffic shall be diverted to the edge lanes or to service lanes in a safe manner, ensuring the continuity of traffic circulation with an acceptable flow.